mnbvmnbv2/video-group-merger/README.md

 #### Compression
 Ran compression on about 3100 videos of ~560GB.
 Compressed to ~160GB in about 15 days (24 hours a day) on a 4 core CPU (1.5-4.5 GHz) laptop.

+#### Mergers
+Using FFMPEG instead of moviepy resulted in about 1000x speedup, not sure why.

 ## Guide